softgames/android-sdk/README.md

          * want to be called when the app starts
          */
         SGSettings.setLauncherActivity(SDKDemoActivity.class);

         /*
-         * In case your app does not require an active internet connection,
-         * please set this VAR as false
-         */
-        SGSettings.setInternetRequired(true);

-        /*
          * This method sets the teaser image that is going to be